hehua2018/descheduler/README.md

 * `RemovePodsViolatingTopologySpreadConstraint`
 * `RemoveFailedPods`

-The following strategies accept an `evictableNamespaces` parameter which allows to specify a list of excluding namespaces:
+The following strategies accept a `evictableNamespaces` parameter which allows to specify a list of excluding namespaces:
 * `LowNodeUtilization` and `HighNodeUtilization` (Only filtered right before eviction)

-In the following example with `PodLifeTime`, `PodLifeTime` gets executed only over `namespace1` and `namespace2`.
+For example with PodLifeTime:

 ```yaml
 apiVersion: "descheduler/v1alpha2"